 The Board of Directors are selected in accordance with the founding documents of Meridian School.
-The Board consists of six members who each serve a three year term with the opportunity for renewal.
+The Board consists of seven members who each serve a three year term with the opportunity for renewal.
 Potential members must complete an application and are reviewed by the board nominating committee prior to consideration by the full board.
 Additionally, ViP (Meridian's parent organization) must accept or reject two of the member seats, currently held by parent Joe Stippick and community member Ann Wink.
 Only one parent may serve on the Meridian Board at any given time.
 Terms begin in June and end in May.
 The Board has approved growth to seven members to include key positions, i.e. finance and human resources, to expand existing expertise.

 Board meetings are generally held in August, November, January, March, and June, but may be altered to suit members' schedules.
 A public forum precedes the business meeting allowing individuals to sign-in and to speak for three minutes each.
 Please see the Communication Policy for more information.
 Board workshops are different than meetings in that discussion occurs on specific topics, but no votes are cast.
 Agendas are posted on the Meridian website under ‘News’ no later than 72 hours prior to the scheduled meeting.
 Supporting materials are posted, as they are available.